web3infra-foundation/mega/README.md

 When it comes to managing large codebases in a centralized manner, trunk-based development is the way to go.
 This workflow is particularly well-suited for monorepos.
 The idea behind trunk-based development is to work on a single codebase, making frequent commits and testing regularly.
 This approach helps identify issues early on, which ultimately leads to greater code stability.
 Additionally, trunk-based development enables consistency and integration, making it easier to manage monorepos and collaborate effectively on larger projects.

+## Decentralized Collaboration

-## Quick Started for developing and testing Mega on MacOS
+## Quick Started for developing and testing on MacOS

 1. Install Rust on your MacOS machine.